Skyiesac/Xpensate-app/README.md

     ```
 - Access the application at http://127.0.0.1:8000/

--To run the project in docker:
+- To run the project in docker:
    ```
    docker-compose up --build
    ```